CommitBART: A Large Pre-trained Model for GitHub Commits: Experimental Setup

 \subsection{Baselines}

 For the understanding task of security patch identification, since we use the dataset from E-SPI~\cite{wu2022enhancing} with the same train-validation-test split, we directly report the best results from their paper as one of our baselines.
 For generation tasks, we add one supervised baseline Transformer model~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, which is trained on fine-tuning commit dataset without pre-training to verify the effectiveness of pre-training techniques.
-Furthermore, we compare \tool with four state-of-the-art pre-trained models for code (i.e., CodeBERT~\cite{feng2020codebert}, PLBART~\cite{ahmad2021unified}, CodeT5-base~\cite{wang2021codet5} and UniXcoder~\cite{guo2022unixcoder}), which are trained on large corpus of code data to validate the effectiveness of utilizing commit data to pre-train a model for commit-related tasks.
-We directly employ these released pre-trained models with default configuration for comparison.
-In addition, to confirm the effectiveness of our pre-training tasks, we further add two baselines, Incr-CodeBERT and Incr-PLBART, which are incrementally trained on CodeBERT and PLBART on our collected commit benchmark using masked language modeling (MLM) and text infilling respectively.
+Furthermore, we compare \tool with four state-of-the-art pre-trained models for code (i.e., CodeBERT~\cite{feng2020codebert}, PLBART~\cite{ahmad2021unified}, CodeT5-base~\cite{wang2021codet5} and UniXcoder~\cite{guo2022unixcoder}), which are trained on a large corpus of code functions to validate the effectiveness of utilizing commit data to pre-train a model for commit-related tasks.
+We directly employ these released pre-trained models with default configurations for comparison.
+In addition, since our model adopts the parameters of PLBART, which is trained by text infilling, to validate the effectiveness of other designed pre-training tasks in \tool, we further add one baseline Incr-PLBART and it is incrementally trained from PLBART on our collected commit benchmark using text infilling.